Lithic period in Mesoamerica

-In the History of Mesoamerica, the stage known as the Paleo-Indian period (or alternatively, the Lithic stage) is the era in the scheme of Mesoamerican chronology which begins with the very first indications of human habitation within the Mesoamerican region, and continues until the general onset of the development of agriculture and other proto-civilisation traits.
+In the history of Mesoamerica, the stage known as the Lithic stage (or alternatively, the Paleo-Indian period) is the era in the scheme of Mesoamerican chronology which begins with the very first indications of human habitation within the Mesoamerican region, and continues until the general onset of the development of agriculture and other proto-civilisation traits.
 The conclusion of this stage may be assigned to approximately 9000 BP (there are differences in opinion between sources which recognise the classification), and the transition to the succeeding Archaic period is not a well-defined one.

 Its starting-point is a matter for some contention, as is the more general question of when human habitation in the Americas was first achieved.
 It is accepted by a significant number of researchers that the peopling of the Americas had occurred by circa 11,200 years ago.

 Periodisation

 The start point of the Lithic Period is not well established, with commonly given dates ranging from 12,000 to 20,000 years ago.
 The Period's end point is better settled, being commonly dated to circa 8000 BCE.
 As the Period is one of two which precede the appearance of pottery in Mesoamerica, it is considered a pre-ceramic period, and sometimes deemed to form part of the Preceramic Period.
 Furthermore, as the Period is one of five which precede the arrival of Christopher Columbus to Mesoamerica, it is considered a pre-Columbian or pre-Hispanic period, and thereby part of the Pre-Columbian era.